 It can be really tricky to make sure you’re giving the right portions each and every time when you’re giving out three or more meals a day.
 The higher the number of feeding times the more difficult it will be to give out the right portions, the more difficult it will be to always be home at the right time to maintain a schedule your cat can depend on, and the less likely your cat will understand that there are specific mealtimes at all (instead assuming that food time is all the time and potentially whining constantly to make that happen sooner).f

 The best way to combat these downsides: a timed pet feeder.
 If whining happens, with one of these, meowing is more likely to take place at the machine than it is at you (since the pet feeder is what “gives away” the food).
 If you regularly go out at different points of the day, it will help your cat stick to an eating schedule even when your own schedule is unpredictable, and if you prefer to feed your cat while you’re away at work – using a pet feeder is effortless.
-Timed pet feeders may also help your cat stop eating so quickly, since feeding multiple times per day means your cat is likely to be less hungry between meals.
+Timed pet feeders may also help your cat stop eating so quickly, since feeding multiple times per day means your cat is likely to be less hungry between meals, though if you have that problem you can also easily solve it with a slow feeder pet bowl instead.

 A free method to help combat most of the downsides of 3+ feedings per day?
 This technique that will help combat over-feeding.
 It won’t help in the begging for food department, but when it comes to health and maintaining the perfect weight, it works like a charm.